scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 studies; it can highlight specific nucleotides that, when changed, are associated with certain genetic conditions.

-Input data to the Dash Bio ManhattanPlot component take the form of a pandas dataframe.
-The two lines on the plot (see
-Fig. :ref:`manhattan`) represent, respectively, the threshold level and the suggestive line. [#]_ The y-values of these lines are controlled by the parameters :code:`genomewideline_value` and :code:`suggestiveline_value` that are supplied to the :code:`ManhattanPlot` object.
+The Dash Bio ManhatanPlot component is built with plotly.py.
+Input data take the form of a pandas dataframe.
+The two lines on the plot (see Fig. :ref:`manhattan`) represent, respectively, the threshold level and the suggestive line. [#]_ The y-values of these lines can be controlled by the user.

 .. [#] Information about the meaning of these two lines can be found
        in [ER15]_.